ppossanzini/MapZilla/docs/source/Lists-and-arrays.md

 * List\<T\>
 * Arrays

-For the non-generic enumerable types, only unmapped, assignable types are supported, as AutoMapper will be unable to "guess" what types you're trying to map.
+For the non-generic enumerable types, only unmapped, assignable types are supported, as MapZilla will be unable to "guess" what types you're trying to map.
 As shown in the example above, it's not necessary to explicitly configure list types, only their member types.

 When mapping to an existing collection, the destination collection is cleared first.
-If this is not what you want, take a look at [AutoMapper.Collection](https://github.com/AutoMapper/AutoMapper.Collection).
+If this is not what you want, take a look at [MapZilla.Collection](https://github.com/MapZilla/MapZilla.Collection).

 ## Handling null collections

-When mapping a collection property, if the source value is null AutoMapper will map the destination field to an empty collection rather than setting the destination value to null.
+When mapping a collection property, if the source value is null MapZilla will map the destination field to an empty collection rather than setting the destination value to null.
 This aligns with the behavior of Entity Framework and Framework Design Guidelines that believe C# references, arrays, lists, collections, dictionaries and IEnumerables should NEVER be null, ever.

 This behavior can be changed by setting the `AllowNullCollections` property to true when configuring the mapper.